Sexual health

 Sexually transmitted diseases

-Sexually transmitted disease is a disease transmitted through vaginal, oral, or anal sex.
+Sexually transmitted disease (STDs or STIs) is a disease transmitted through vaginal, oral, or anal sex.
 Chlamydia, genital warts (HPV), and genital herpes are the most common sexually transmitted diseases.
 Sexually transmitted diseases also include gonorrhoea, syphilis and HIV infection.

 An untreated sexually transmitted disease can be transmitted even if it does not cause symptoms.